 HUNNICUTT Wines purchased a beautiful piece of property (15 acres – mostly hillside) in 2008 on the Silverado Trail about halfway between the towns of Calistoga and St. Helena.
 The prior owner Les Behrens of Behrens Family Winery had already gained valuable permits for building a winery prior to the sale.
 An extensive 18,000 square foot cave was built into the hillside taking 18 months to drill out.
 The winery was functional in time for the harvest in 2011.
 This cave not only houses the HUNNICUTT Wines but also the wines for D.R.
 Stephens Estate.
 There are no vineyards planted on site.

 Their first commercial vintage was from the 2002 vintage.
-Justin’s production is very small at about 1000 cases total.
-All his wines are made under the management and direction of well-known winemaker, Kirk Venge and one of Justin’s close friends.
-Both Kirk and his father Nils have a long history of making wine in the Napa Valley and are involved in the ownership and consultation at several local wineries.
-Justin’s wife Seana is also involved having joined the winery in 2010 – pulling on her previous experience in advertising to help promote HUNNICUTT.
+Their production has grown over the years and as of our latest update to this review is around 3,500 cases annually.
+Since their inaugural vintage, all their wines have been crafted under the management and direction of well-known winemaker, Kirk Venge – one of Justin’s close friends.
+Both Kirk and his father Nils have a long history of making wine in the Napa Valley and both own wineries as well as consults for several premium Napa Valley based brands.
+Seana is also involved having joined the winery in 2010 – relying on her previous experience in advertising to help promote HUNNICUTT.

-Tastings always private for your party, sometimes with Justin (he may stop by if he is on site) and are for serious wine enthusiasts.
+Tastings are always private for visitors, sometimes with Justin (he may stop by if he is on site), and are for serious wine enthusiasts.
 The forested property is located in a quieter part of the Napa Valley accessible via a steep driveway leading up from the windy Silverado Trail.
-Hearing the wind whistling through the trees and with no vineyards in site – one could almost be in the foothills of the Sierra Nevada mountains rather then the Napa Valley.
+HUNNICUTT shares the initial part of the driveway with their winery neighbor, Failla Vineyards.